RAF Cosford

-Royal Air Force Cosford or RAF Cosford (formerly DCAE Cosford) (ICAO: EGWC) is a Royal Air Force station in Cosford, Shropshire, just to the northwest of Wolverhampton and next to Albrighton.
+Royal Air Force Cosford or RAF Cosford (formerly DCAE Cosford) (ICAO: EGWC) is a Royal Air Force station near the village of Cosford, Shropshire, England just to the northwest of Wolverhampton and next to Albrighton.

+It is a training station, home to the Defence School of Aeronautical Engineering headquarters, the Defence School of Photography, No. 1 Radio School, and the RAF School of Physical Training.
+Thousands of Royal Air Force Boy Entrants were trained at the station in the 1950s and 1960s.

 History

 Origins

-RAF Cosford opened in 1938 as a joint aircraft maintenance, storage and technical training unit.
+RAF Cosford opened in 1938 as an aircraft maintenance, storage and technical training station.
 It was originally intended to be opened as RAF Donington (the parish in which it is located) but to avoid confusion with the nearby army camp at Donnington it was named after Cosford Grange House which was located at the south western edge of the airfield.
-It has remained mainly a training unit to this day.
+To this day, it has remained mainly a training station.
 The Fulton barrack block was built just before the Second World War as the largest single building barrack block in the UK.
 The block was named after Captain Fulton (an early Air Force pioneer) and paid for by his widow, Lady Fulton.
 It is a listed building and is now used for technical training.

-No 2 School of Technical Training was formed in 1938 and during the Second World War it trained 70,000 airmen in engine, airframe and armament trades.
+No. 2 School of Technical Training was formed in 1938.
+During the Second World War it trained 70,000 airmen in engine, airframe and armament trades.
 No 2 School of Technical Training was subsumed into the No 1 School of Technical Training when it moved to Cosford from RAF Halton in Buckinghamshire.

+In March 1939 No. 9 Maintenance Unit RAF took up residence at Cosford.
+It was initially tasked to store, maintain, modify, repair and, ultimately, issue aircraft to operational units.
+Many Spitfires were prepared for operational service here.

-In the Second World War No 12 Ferry Pool of the Air Transport Auxiliary (ATA) was formed at Cosford.
+In the Second World War No. 12 Ferry Pool ATA (Air Transport Auxiliary) was formed at Cosford.
 This unit delivered Spitfires from the station, returning with bombers or fighters for No 9 Maintenance Unit.
 Ferry flights were often flown by women pilots.
 Amy Johnson came to Cosford on more than one occasion.

 In 1940 after the Fall of France a depôt was established at RAF Cosford for Free Czechoslovak personnel joining the Royal Air Force Volunteer Reserve.